FilipMalczak/freestyle-writing/monday_tdd.md

 That's another case where your inner instinct says something contrary to the decision that was made.
-In a similar way as in case of a "winner" that was sort of convinced by the other side, we tend to write down stuff we're subconciously **todo spellcheck*** focused on.
+In a similar way as in case of a "winner" that was sort of convinced by the other side, we tend to write down stuff we're subconsciously focused on.

 Do you know that practical joke, where when someone spends a lot of time texting around you, you just repeat a word like "giraffe" and he ends up with texting something like "I'll be giraffe on 5pm" while he clearly means "ready"?
-Yeah, so that's basically the same human fallacy. **TODO SPELLCHECK** Ecce homo.
+Yeah, so that's basically the same human fallacy.
+Ecce homo.

-**fixme smith?**
 So, what's the solution here?
-Every time you try to smith the human words into code, make sure that you are up to date with all the agreements, not the assumptions about them.
-That especially matters if you weren't sure how to solve the issue in the first place, or worse yet, you had a totally different idea. **todo or maybe this is a better place to mention bookmarkability? for sure few words about ease of access are required here**
+Every time you try to put the human words into code, make sure that you are up to date with all the agreements, not the assumptions about them.
+That especially matters if you weren't sure how to solve the issue in the first place, or worse yet, you had a totally different idea.

+Fun fact: most of golden rules of programming (SOLID, KISS, etc **todo links, moar**) boil down to "keep your focus narrow and clearly define its boundaries".
+If you think bigger, concepts and tools like CI/CD, unit testing, SOA, REST, TDD, DDD, **todo links, moar? less?** do as well.
+If you have narrow focus, then it should be easy to keep all the required agreements short while keeping them precise helps in keeping clear boundaries.
+But I'm getting ahead of myself.

 #### But wait, this piece had "TDD" in the title?